 Post-hbase-0.96.0, hbase runs natively on windows with supporting *.cmd scripts bundled.

 Hadoop 2.x is faster, with more features such as short-circuit reads which will help improve your HBase random read profile as well important bug fixes that will improve your overall HBase experience.
-You should run Hadoop 2. rather than Hadoop 1.
+You should run Hadoop 2 rather than Hadoop 1.
 HBase 0.98 deprecates use of Hadoop1.
 HBase 1.0 will not support Hadoop1.